ambientika-eu/ambientika-ha-addon/README.md

 This add-on is developed and maintained by **Südwind GmbH**, the manufacturer of Ambientika ventilation systems.

 © Südwind GmbH – [www.ambientika.eu](https://www.ambientika.eu)

+---

+## Humidity and dew-point control

+The folder feuchteregelung holds a ready-made Home Assistant package for humidity- and dew-point-based ventilation control.
+It is generated from a short configuration file, so ten units can be covered without copy-paste errors, and it builds on the entities this add-on creates.

+The point that matters: ventilation only dries a room when the outdoor air holds less water in absolute terms.
+Relative humidity is the wrong measure for that decision — outside at 28 °C and 60 % there are 16.3 g of water per m³, inside at 22 °C and 60 % only 11.6.
+The package therefore works with absolute humidity and dew point throughout, and applies a per-unit sensor offset taken from your own comparison measurement.

+Installation, the calibration procedure and the reasoning behind it are described in feuchteregelung/README.md.
+56 tests, no hardware required.